Cadre system of the Chinese Communist Party: Mao-era cadres

-The Communist Party at the time faced an acute shortage of qualified personnel to the fill over 2.7 million public positions needed to govern the country.
+The Communist Party at the founding of the PRC faced an acute shortage of qualified personnel to fill the over 2.7 million public positions needed to govern the country.
 By 1955, the CCP had established a system of appointments to fill positions modeled closely after the nomenklatura system of the Soviet Union.
 Due to the high demand for manpower, the CCP was forced to rely on former Kuomintang officials to fill many of these positions as low-level, non-party cadres, which helped alleviate the shortage by 1952.
 By 1956, in part due to the Three-anti and Five-anti Campaigns, most of these former officials had been dismissed.

 The government of China in its early years also drew upon intellectuals (those with a high school or above education) to fill the gaps in its cadres.
 Older intellectuals were viewed as more susceptible to influences of bourgeois ideology, but their specialized skills make them useful.
 Younger intellectuals (new graduates around the time of the founding of the People's Republic) were similarly useful, and could claim they were less influenced by bourgeois thought than their older predecessors.
 Even so, Mao's eventually grew suspicious of this group, and he eventually initiated the Socialist Education Movement in 1963 to purge perceived intellectual reactionaries from cadre ranks.

 "Old cadres"—those who had joined the CCP before the founding of the People's Republic—maintained an outsize influence on governance in the years following 1949.
 They occupied the leadership positions of party committees at all levels, but were largely uneducated and lacked the administrative or other specialized skill of their ex-Kuomintang counterparts.
 Broadly speaking, party loyalty took precedence over educational background for the promotion of cadres to high-level administrative positions in Maoist China.
 A college education did not become necessary to attain such positions until after the death of Mao.

 The Seven Thousand Cadres Conference took place in Beijing in 1962.

 In 1965, there were 9.3 million government officials classified as cadres.
 During the Cultural Revolution, the general disorganization of the CCP and China limited any effective use of the system.
 Appointments to leadership positions became highly irregular, and the Central Organization Department was not mentioned in Chinese press at all from 1967 to 1972.

 Unlike contemporary cadres, cadres in the Mao era could not leave a government job to enter private business or to seek voluntary transfer to a different region or office.
 Few cadres left their positions voluntarily—doing so was almost always involuntary.